PSPP Syntax: Examples and Notes

 /REPLACE.

-The commands above show how to write data files in several formats using syntax.
+The commands above show how to write data files in several formats using pspp commands.
 SAVE creates an SPSS system file (.sav), and EXPORT writes a portable file (.por) for transferring data to other applications that support this format.
 The SAVE TRANSLATE command writes a CSV file with variable names in the first row; the REPLACE option allows it to overwrite an existing file.
 SAVE TRANSLATE can also write tab‑separated files by specifying TYPE=TAB.

 psppire: The PSPP Graphical Interface